Updated on 11 June 2025. Built it in v5.0 and includes performative enhancements. See notes below. Enjoy!

 I added a series of Average (slew) FX devices to smooth out the controller input MIDI signals from by BCF2000 (I dislike the hard transitions across 127 steps) so there is a ~250ms slew.
 You can adjust this to be higher or lower if you wish in the FX Grid.
 For me this increases the performative characteristics of this device and makes it more "natural" and "analog" feeling.

 Is it the same as an actual Buchla 259 Complex Programmable Oscillator?
 No. I explored a lot available content to better understand what the original does and tried to emulate it faithfully (with the primary exception of the blended modulation option (thanks Oiko on the Bitwig Discord for this suggestion).
 Is it fun and does it make strange sounds?
 Yes!
 Maybe you'll enjoy it too - grab a copy from the link below.
+Also a big thank you to Omri Cohen for his FM and LPG techniques which have been applied to this preset.

 Warning: can produce frequencies and volumes which may damage hearing, audio gear and speaker coils.
 Be kind to your ears and gear.